apwbs/MARTSIA-Algorand/README.md

 # MARTSIA-Algorand

-#### This repository contains the Ethereum-based version of the MARTSIA approach.
+#### This repository contains the Algorand-based implementation of the MARTSIA approach.

 ### Guide